Lowering blood glucose

 Nuts and seeds are particularly rich in natural dietary fiber; so are whole-grains such as grits and sourdough breads.

-Incretin hormones and DPP-4
+The incretin hormones and DPP-4

-The amino acid proline
+The amino acid called proline

 It is particularly high in the plant proteins found in grains, known collectively as prolamines; gluten is one such example.

-Almost without exception people find sourdough far more edible.
-It's no coincidence that in all five Blue Zones where longevity is the norm[6] that all breads are made by this method.
-The gluten is predigested by bacteria and yeasts in the culture even before it is eaten.
+Almost without exception people find sourdough far more digestible; and DPP4 can function normally sending satiety messages to the brain.
+It's no coincidence that in the five Blue Zones where longevity is the norm[6] that all breads are baked by this method.

-This is all profoundly important for the normal functioning of these hormones and enzymes such as DPP-4.
-It's all about lowering blood glucose; reducing inflammation in the body and succumbing to viruses like HIV and Covid[3].
+This is profoundly important for the normal functioning of these hormones and enzymes such as DPP-4.
+It's all about lowering blood glucose; reducing inflammation in the body and not succumbing to viruses like HIV and Covid[3].

 Gliptons

-Gliptons are a class of drugs that inhibit DPP-4, prolonging the influence of the incretin hormones GIP and GLP 1; that would promote the lowering of blood glucose in diabetics.
+Gliptons are a class of drugs that inhibit DPP-4, prolonging the influence of the incretin hormones GIP and GLP1; that would promote the lowering of blood glucose in diabetics.

 Gluten